bhuffy/100-days-of-code/log.md

 **Thoughts** Today I spend quite a bit of time experimenting with positioning.
 Conceptually I understand it but it's somewhat difficult in pratice, or at least integrating it into an existing project.
 I wasn't as productive today either...

 **Link(s) to work**: NONE

+### Day 30: February 2-3, 2017 (Thursday & Friday)

+**Today's Progress**: Learned CSS from Jon Duckett's book, experimented with personal portfolio website.

+**Thoughts** Yesterday was busy so I only did scattered learning on Enki (mobile app that teaches programming) and today was able to code and read.
+I decided to clump these two days together since I don't really know just how much time I spent yesterday and it wasn't a complete day.
+Anyway, I'm finally figuring out how to work the personal portfolio website.
+Now that I'm almost done with Jon Duckett's book I'm not familiar with Boostrap or jQuery that much anymore... maybe I'll have to review those.
+Or maybe I won't use boostrap for this project.
+I'll be finishing the layout portion of the book and hopefully some background image stuff.
+I'm thinking about making a gradient background for the website, but if not I have the colors picked out!

+**Link(s) to work**: [Personal Portfolio Website](http://codepen.io/bhuffy/full/WRxqyw/)